Solar Feed In Tariffs In Australia

 Highest Feed-in Tariff Rate Is Not Necessarily The Best

-But the highest feed-in tariff is not necessarily the best and nor may it result in the lowest electricity bills.
+But the highest feed-in tariff is not necessarily the best and may not result in the lowest electricity bills.
 What you should be looking for is an electricity plan offering a balance of generous feed-in-tariffs, low usage tariffs and low daily charges.
 Click here to compare feed in tariffs and energy plans Australian electricity retailers offer solar owners.

 How Can I Tell What My Current Feed-in Tariff Rate Is?